candytale55/web-dev-fundamentals-archive/README.md

 The purpose of the project is just personal learning.
 Also kept for future reference.

 ## Description
-* This works by using the _::before_ and _::after_ pseudo-elements to add filled rectangles (content="" - empty) before and after each list item
+* This works by using the _::before_ and _::after_ pseudo-elements to add filled rectangles (content="" - empty) before and after each list item.
 `.breadcrumb li a::before, .breadcrumb li a::after {`
   ` content: "";`
   ` position: absolute;`